Custom Precision Copper Parts Manufacturer & Supplier in China

 Copper C110, or UNS C11000 and CDA 110, whose purity is not as high as copper 101, however, is another highly pure option containing 99.90% Cu.
 As it’s a cost-effective material easier to machine than copper 101, it has been widely used in most electrical applications.
 Common applications of copper alloy 110 include overhead line conductors, coaxial lines, cables, and generator windings.

-If you still have no idea about which copper material is best suited for your CNC machining needs, Runsom just has your answer.
-We are ready for every challenge and strive for being the best in this industry.
+If you still have no idea about which copper material is best suited for your CNC machining needs, Runsom Precision just has your answer.
+We are ready for every challenge and strive to be the best in this industry.
 Just upload your design file and receive an instant quote, as well as DfM feedback.

 Why Us for Copper CNC Machining Service?